Multiple DWI Charges Attorney in Westchester County, New York

 Third DWI Offense

 The third DWI offense, within 10 years, is considered a Class D felony, and offenders may be sentenced to up to five years of probation or up to seven years in prison.
-Fines for the third DWI offense in a ten-year period range from $2,000 to $10,000, and the offender’s license is required to be suspended for at least one year.
+Fines for the third DWI offense in ten years range from $2,000 to $10,000 and the offender’s license is required to be suspended for at least one year.
 In some cases, the penalty will be much longer, and licenses will not be eligible for renewal for at least five years.
 The vehicle will require an ignition interlock device for at least five years after that.

 DMV Penalties for Chronic DWI